Now accepting clinical partnership and advisory inquiries — Nigeria pilot program

 What we are looking for

-Active patient volume across trauma, TB, malaria, or maternal/neonatal presentations.
+Active patient volume across trauma, TB, malaria, or maternal and neonatal presentations.
 Existing CHW or nursing workforce.
 Interest in digital health integration and Nigerian IRB capability.

 🤝